 Keep in mind that if your document is written in a language other than English, you may need to have it translated by a certified/sworn translator.

 Certificate of Legal Capacity to Adopt/Affidavit of Legal Capacity for Local Adoption: Please check our website for information on adoption in the Philippines.
 The U.S. Embassy and Consular Agency in the Philippines do not issue Certificates of Legal Capacity to Adopt.
-We also do not notarize Affidavits of Legal Capacity for Local Adoption.
-However, we can issue a letter to U.S. citizen prospective adoptive parents that they can submit to the local authorities in lieu of the certificate or the affidavit.
-Most authorities will accept the letter from the Embassy; contact us via email at ACSInfoManila@state.gov to request a copy.
-You also may wish to ask the appropriate Philippine adoption authorities whether local notarization of the affidavit will be acceptable.
+Neither do we notarize Affidavits of Legal Capacity for Local Adoption.
+American citizen prospective adoptive parents should contact the Philippine National Authority for Child Care to satisfy requirements for “foreign domestic adoption law” or any similar document, as the U.S. Embassy does not provide authenticated copies of U.S. law.

 Authentication and Certification of Federal Records: The U.S. Embassy and Consular Agency cannot provide certification or authentication services.
 Apostille and authentication services are provided by the Department of State in Washington, D.C.
 For more information, see the Office of Authentication’s website.
 If the document for which you require authentication was issued by a U.S. state, such as a birth certificate, contact that state’s secretary of state.
 Information for each state can be found on the internet.